mttaggart/python-cs/pal/lesson.md

 smaller, eminently solvable problems.

-Start off by asking students how they mentally determine whether a word or phrase is a paindrome.
+Start off by asking students how they mentally determine whether a word or phrase is a palindrome.
 Odds are you'll get something like "Check the start and end of the phrase; see if they match; keep going."
 That's about right for the computer programmy version as well.
 Since this checking-beginning-and-end deal is a repetitive process, your students' instincts should tell them right away